purescript-web/purescript-web-html/.github/ISSUE_TEMPLATE/feature-request.md

 ### Prerequisites

-- [ ] Before opening an issue, please check the DOM standard (https://html.spec.whatwg.org).
+- [ ] Before opening an issue, please check the HTML standard (https://html.spec.whatwg.org).
 If it doesn't appear in this spec, it may be present in the spec for one of the other `purescript-web` projects.
 Although MDN is a great resource, it is not a suitable reference for this project.

 ### Description